[Skip to content]

 3.1.

-The installation instructions state that I should invoke a "jalopy-setup-1.9.1.jar" file, but when I downloaded this was a ".zip" file not a ".jar" and double-clicking does not start the installation process.
+The installation instructions state that I should execute a "jalopy-setup-1.9.4.jar" file, but when I downloaded this was a ".zip" file, not ".jar" and double-clicking does not start the installation process.
 How about that?

-This is a known quirk of the Microsoft Internet Explorer.
-It sometimes tries to download jars as zip files.
-You can simply rename the zip to jar and things will work as advertized.
-Or use another browser like Firefox, Opera, Safari...
+This is a known quirk with Microsoft Internet Explorer.
+It sometimes downloads .jar files as .zip files.
+You can simply rename the extension to ".jar" and things should work as advertized.
+Or use another browser like Firefox, Opera, Safari for downloading.
+They don’t exhibit similar behavior

 3.2.

-After installation of the Jalopy Plug-in under Eclipse 3.x, the Plug-in shows unexpected behavior like formatting a file freezes the workspace or does not show at all.
-How can I make the Plug-in work?
+After installation of the Jalopy plug-in under Eclipse 3.0, the plug-in shows unexpected behavior like formatting a file freezes the workspace or does not show at all.
+How can I make the plug-in work?

 You can specify the option either on the command-line, e.g. start Eclipse with the following command: